Nesasio/Python-Chat-Application/README.md

 # Python Chat Application
-This is a simple LAN based chat application which allows multiple users to chat and share files over a local network.
+A simple LAN based chat application which allows multiple users to chat and share files over a local network.
-For Graphical User Interface customtkinter library was used.
+For Graphical User Interface [customtkinter](https://customtkinter.tomschimansky.com/) library was used.

 ## Features
 These are the major features of this application: